 Each student must meet the distribution requirements in place when she matriculated at the College.
 The official requirements and the relevant rules may be found in the Catalog from the student's first year at Bryn Mawr.
 The 2012-13 Catalog includes information for students who matriculated under the "old requirements" (prior to Fall 2011) and those under the "new requirements" (after Fall 2011).
 Regardless of whether you are bound by the old or new requirements, only courses in which you have attained a grade of 2.0 or higher may be used to satisfy these requirements

 Remember that it is your responsibility as a student to make sure you are fulfilling these requirements.
-For members of the Class of 2013 and the Class of 2014, the Requirements Report available through the Student Services Center of Virtual Bryn Mawr helps a student keep track of how many credits she has earned, what requirements she has met, etc. Members of the Class of 2015 and 2016 should not use the Requirements Report.
-These two classes will instead use the Academic Requirements Report.
+For members of the Class of 2014, the Requirements Report available through the Student Services Center of BIONIC helps a student keep track of how many credits she has earned, what requirements she has met, etc. Members of the Class of 2015, 2016 and 2017 should not use the Requirements Report.
+They will instead use the Academic Requirements Report.
 The downloadable checklists are provided here as a supplemental resource.
 In using any of these resources, consult your dean if you have questions.

 Note: Transfers and McBrides are bound by the requirements in place when they matriculated regardless of their graduation date.
 Transfers admitted in Fall 2004 and after are exempt from the Emily Balch Seminar requirement.
 McBrides must complete a designated Emily Balch Seminar.

-In order to monitor her completion of her major, a student should keep her copy of the major work plan that she fills out with her major adviser in the spring of her sophomore year.
+In order to monitor her completion of her major, a student should keep her copy of the major work plan that she completes with her major adviser in her sophomore year.
 This plan should constitute a checklist of major requirements.
 Students should consult with their major advisers before preregistering for courses each semester and must have their major advisers sign their preregistration print-outs.